Learn how to use Virtual Agent to automate your customer interactions.

 Virtual Agent provides a means for better understanding customer issues, offering self-service options, and connecting with live agents when necessary.

-Virtual Agent can be deployed to your website or mobile app via our Chat SDKs, or directly to channels like Apple Messages for Businesses or Google Business Messaging.
+Virtual Agent can be deployed to your website or mobile app via our Chat SDKs, or directly to channels like Apple Messages for Businesses.

-While you’ll start off with a baseline set of core dialog capabilities, the Virtual Agent will require thoughful configuration to appropriately handle the use cases specific to your business.
+While you’ll start off with a baseline set of core dialog capabilities, the Virtual Agent will require thoughtful configuration to appropriately handle the use cases specific to your business.

 The Virtual Agent is configured through the AI-Console.
 To access AI-Console, log into Insights Manager, click on your user icon, and then Go to AI-Console.
 This option will only be available if your organization has granted you permission to access AI-Console.